vanschependom/KULAK_IW-shed-of-graphs/README.md

 - `.gitignore`:
   A file containing rules about what not to push to the remote repository.
 - `backup_history.sh`: A script for making a backup of the `history.txt` file.
+- `Dockerfile`: A file for creating the Docker container for the webserver.
 - `example_filter.json` and `example_filter_2.json`:
   JSON files containing an example for how to use the filter format.
 - `filter_graphs.py`: